-If a match is not asymmetric nor stakeless, it may yet be collusive.
-To detect whether a match $(i,j)$ is prone to collusion by a draw, we solve the guaranteed points placement problem for both $i$ and $j$, assuming the match ends in a draw.
+If a match is neither asymmetric nor stakeless, it may yet be collusive.
+To detect whether a match $(i,j)$ is prone to collusion we distinguish two cases: when collusion is realized through a tie or a small loss.
+A further distinction can be made based on how many games are left.
+In order to identify whether a match is collusive through a tie, we solve the guaranteed points placement problem for both $i$ and $j$, assuming the match ends in a tie.
 If after this match, $i$ and $j$ still have at least one other match (against different opponents), we do not have to take goal difference into account since both $i$ and $j$ may lose their last game with an arbitrary large goal difference.
-In case $(i,j)$ is the last game of $i$ and $j$, we cannot neglect goal difference, as there can be teams who can finish with the same number of points as $i$ and/or $j$ by drawing, but with a worse goal difference.
+In case $(i,j)$ is the last game of $i$ and $j$, we cannot neglect goal difference, as there can be teams who can finish with the same number of points as $i$ and/or $j$ by scoring the same number of goals, but with a worse goal difference.
 In case all teams have at most one remaining game left, we can simply iterate over all remaining matches to determine the maximum number of teams that can still finish above $i$ ($j$).
 We first check, for each match other than $(i,j)$, whether both teams in that match can rank above $i$ ($j$), taking into account the tie-breaking rules.
 If not, we check whether one of the teams finishes with at the least the same number of points as $i$ ($j$), given it wins that match.
 This way, we count the maximum number of teams that can finish above $i$, and we do the same for $j$.
 Finally, note that a collusion by a small loss is only possible for match $(i,j)$ if this match is the final match for the losing team.
 First, we determine whether $i$ or $j$ guarantees its prize when losing with only one goal conceded, while the other team guarantees its prize with a high number of goals scored.
-While in theory, one should check this for each possible goal difference, for practical purposes, we consider small losses up to a difference of five goals.
-This is more or less in line with \citet{chater2021}, who check all possible goal differences between -5 and +5 to check collusion opportunities.
+For practical purposes, we consider small losses up to a difference of five goals.
+This is in line with \citet{chater2021}, who check all possible goal differences between -5 and +5 to check collusion opportunities.
 If the answer is yes, we check whether one of the outcomes $(1,0),(2,0),(3,0),(4,0),(5,0)$, assuming here w.l.o.g. that $i$ is the team that must win, guarantees the best possible prize for both teams.
 If yes, the match is collusive by small loss.